 In Iowa an ARNP may practice independently within their specialty area.
 The Iowa Board of Nursing does not require a collaborative agreement between an ARNP and physician.

 It is the informal opinion and recommendation of the board that the ARNP establishes professional relationships with physicians to ensure patients/clients receive quality healthcare.

 See the following document for the questions and answers about fluoroscopy educational requirements and audits in Iowa: Fluoroscopy FAQ

 Your CPR training is not tied to your nursing license.
 It is a requirement of your employment.
-During the COVID-19 emergency, the American Heart Association has arranged for extensions.
-See the AHA website for details at this LINK.
-Check with your employer about how to handle this issue.
+Check with your employer about the requirements of this training.
+One resource is the American Heart Association.
+See their website at this LINK.